Gacp45/Low-cost-Precision-rotation-Stage-for-CAL-Project/README.md

 ## Guides and Code

-To find the assembly guide, wiring guide, and slicing guide, go to the `Guides` directory.
+To find the assembly guide, wiring guide, and slicing guide, go to the `/Guides` directory.
 For the control software, go to the `Code` directory.

 ---